Schmincke Aero Color Acrylic Ink Review Waterproof Fluid for Airbrush and Dip Pen

 Aero Color is a fluid acrylic ink made by Schmincke in Germany.
 Like their high quality watercolors and gouache, they primarily use lightfast pigments that are very finely ground.
 They are smooth textured, can be diluted with water for a wet wash or with table salt texture techniques (similar to watercolor paints) and flow freely off a fine detail brush or dip pen.

 My favorite use for them is as a waterproof drawing ink on cotton watercolor paper.
 Once dry, usually within minutes, it becomes permanent.
 The transparent colors can be layered for deeper values, just as in glazing techniques in watercolor.
 They start to have a subtle sheen in thicker layers, but can be very matte in wet washes.
-They do offer 12 "total cover" opaque colors that can be used like gouache for their covering power.
-There are also 12 metallics (down from 24 after recently simplifying their catalog) including standard metallics like gold and bronze which make lovely highlights/foil/metal leaf alternatives.
-There is an unusual super-fine holographic glitter called "Vision Space", a subtle glitter which shows up best in layers on a dark surface.
+They do offer 12 "total cover" opaque colors that can be used to cover dark surfaces.
+The "candy" colors are extremely transparent and while the "total cover" colors are opaque, almost any color can be mixed with "supra white" to become an opaque gouache-like pastel.

 There are a few pigments that are rarely used in other paint brands and several that only appear in a handful of the highest quality professional brands.
-Some of the "candy" colors are extremely transparent and saturated.
 PBr23 Teak Brown is a very transparent orange-brown that often appears too red to cameras/scanners causing swatches online to be inaccurate (I have attempted to color correct this in my swatch below).
-PBr25 Burnt Sienna is another beautiful warm brown similar to Holbein's Imidazolone Brown.
+PBr25 Burnt Sienna is another beautiful warm brown, similar to Holbein's version called Imidazolone Brown.

 Other pigments of limited availability across brands include PY93, PY110, PR166, PR221 and two-tone metallic mica based colors such as "Silver-Violet" or "Gold-Red".
 While increasingly common )but limited mostly to pro grade paints aside from Daler Rowney's Aquafine) they also offer PB16 Phthalo Turquiose.
 It is a gorgeous alternative to PB15 as a primary mixing blue, a green leaning cyan color that makes lovely greens when mixed with yellows or lovely purples when mixed with Magenta PR122.